 While organizations over the years have built reasonable competencies with forward logistics, reverse logistics is gaining prominence due to the rise of returns owing to eCommerce and elevated interest in circular supply chains.
 This is causing supply chain leaders to increasingly look to external providers to help with such needs.
 Organizations are experiencing wild swings in logistics capacity, as evidenced recently by the excess capacity in the early parts of COVID-19 with port and nationwide lockdowns, only to see demand come roaring back for discretionary spend categories, causing severe bottlenecks with both ocean and over-the-road modes.

 As shown by the recent blockage of the Suez Canal, there are many types of unexpected, atypical events that can cause significant logistics disruptions that many of us may have lost sight of.
-We need to prepare for unexpected and unlikely events, or our companies will pay the price in the years ahead.
-(See Container backlog, global supply chain disruption from Suez Canal crisis could take months to clear.)
+We need to prepare for unexpected and unlikely events, for example, by implementing scenario planning and supply chain analytics, or our companies will pay the price in the years ahead.
+(See Container backlog global supply chain disruption from Suez Canal crisis could take months to clear.)

 Supply chain logistics teams need to work very closely with sourcing teams to ensure events are run to secure capacity and adequate projections are made for capacity, so they are not opting for spot purchases, which can be an expensive proposition in a heavily constrained environment.